HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Note_points /readme.md

    Hint : ineed to make initial block as continious

    CLOCK GENERATION

+ WAYS TO GENERATE THE CLOCK
+ 1.always with sencitivity
+ 2.while (1)
+ 3.for without the condition
+ 4.exor operation
+ 5. forever
    1.If we remove the sencitivity list this always block becomes infinate loop
    2. always  #1 clk =~clk 50% duty cycle with the time period of 2
    3. real keyword is used in the defining the frequency